 The Mathematics Curriculum covers using and applying numbers, shapes, space, and measures.
 We aim to ensure that mathematical skills are used in as many functional contexts as possible.
 The mathematics curriculum for Advanced Learners is delivered mainly in group sessions and is maintained within students' 1:1 session throughout the whole school.
 Groups are taught using the AQA Entry Level Certificate subject content.

 9.2.3 Scientific

 The Science Curriculum for Advanced Learners includes Biology Chemistry and Physics and is taught through Teacher devised assignments that link with the AQA Entry Level Certificate in Science Schemes of Work.
-The Engage and Teachit resource libraries are used to assist in planning lessons

 9.2.4 Creative